CloudLabs-MOC/CloudLabs-SEED/Cryptography/Hash-Length-Extension-Attack-Lab/Hash-Length-Extension-Attack-Lab.md

 To conduct the hash length extension attack, we need to understand how padding is calculated for one-way hash.
 The block size of SHA-256 is 64 bytes, so a message M will be padded to the multiple of 64 bytes during the hash calculation.
-According to RFC 6234, paddings for SHA256 consist of one byte of \x80, followed by a many 0’s, followed by a 64-bit (8 bytes) length field (the length is the number ofbitsin the M).
+According to RFC 6234, paddings for SHA256 consist of one byte of \x80, followed by a many 0’s, followed by a 64-bit (8 bytes) length field (the length is the number of bits in the M).
 Assume that the original message is M = "This is a test message".
 The length of M is 22 bytes, so the padding is 64 - 22 = 42 bytes, including 8 bytes of the length field.
 The length of M in terms of bits is (^22) * 8 = 176 = 0xB0.
 SHA256 will be performed in the following padded message: